A. E. Hotchner: Personal life and philanthropy

 With actor Paul Newman, a friend and neighbor, Hotchner founded Newman's Own, Inc in 1982.
 All profits from this line of food products and other ventures are donated to charities.
 In 1988, Hotchner and Newman co-founded the Hole in the Wall Gang Camp, a residential summer camp and year-round center for seriously ill children located in Ashford, Connecticut.
 The original camp was later expanded to become a number of other Hole in the Wall Camps at other locations in the U.S., Ireland, France, and beyond.
 By 2016, there were 30 camps and programs serving the needs of over 130,000 children and families around the world, as part of the SeriousFun Children's Network.

 Hotchner was honored with a star on the St. Louis Walk of Fame.
+He endowed the A. E. Hotchner Playwriting Festival, an annual playwriting competition open to undergraduate and graduate students at Washington University in St. Louis.
+The campus's "black box" theater is also named for him.

 Hotchner resided with his wife Virginia Kiser in Westport, Connecticut, where he spent most weekends, and cared for a grey parrot.
 He was known for his collection of birds, and, outside his home in Westport, he had five peacocks.
 He loved to teach the kids on his road about the different birds and would sit and look at them often.
 He died on February 15, 2020, at the age of 102.